chinnivenkatesh/AI-Code-Review-Assistant/README.md

-Of course.
-Here is a complete and professional README file for your AI Code Review Assistant project.
-You can copy and paste this directly into your README.md file on GitHub.

 🤖 AI Code Review Assistant
 An intelligent, automated code reviewer powered by Google's Gemini AI.
 This tool analyzes Python code for readability, potential bugs, and best practices, providing instant, detailed feedback through a clean and interactive web interface.